wst93444/CPSC-386/README.md

 ### Game Rules

-1. 3 is the smallest card, and Ace is the largest.(No suit comparison, only compare rank)
+1. '3' is the smallest card, and 'Ace' is the largest.(No suit comparison, only compare rank)
 1. Each round gives each player three cards, one at a time, until they have three cards.
 1. Players can't look at their cards before playing cards, just pick one card and play them out.
 1. If Player 1's card is larger than Player 2's card, then Player 1 gets the card that Player 2 just played out, vice versa.